shoeab/places-search-app/README.md

 ### Search History

-Search history is maintained using React's state management and persisted locally using AsyncStorage.
+Search history is managed using a custom `useStorage` hook, which leverages AsyncStorage for local persistence.
 The history is limited to the 20 most recent searches to optimize performance.

+### State Management with Zustand

+The app uses Zustand for lightweight state management.
+The selected location is stored in a Zustand store, making it accessible across components without the need for prop drilling.

 ### Performance Optimizations